oicr-gsi/sample-fingerprinting/workflow-fingerprint-collector/README.md

                                           needed for .bam files, should rarely be true queue                     string      Name of the (SGE) queue to schedule to [production]

+####Indexing with samtools

+Indexing with samtools is required by GATK which picks up after indexes (.bai) get generated.
+The command (samtools index ###.bam) is executed so that index files end up together with their .bam in provisionfiles/### directory.
+Building vcf files with GATK, calculating depth of coverage

+We use GATK UnifiedGenotyper to call snps on our bam files with following parameters:

+    java -jar GenomeAnalysisTK.jar
+    -R ###.fa
+    -T UnifiedGenotyper
+    -I ###.bam
+    -o ###.vcf
+    -stand_call_conf 50.0
+    -stand_emit_conf 10.0
+    -dcov 50
+    -L dbsnp137.hg19.402.overlap.vcf

+dbsnp137.hg19.402.overlap.vcf is a file produced using dbSNP data by selecting SNPs with MAF (minor allele frequency) >=0.50.

+GATK is also used to produce coverage data for SNP loci with the help of another module, DepthOfCoverage.

+    java -jar GenomeAnalysisTK.jar
+    -R ###.fa
+    -T DepthOfCoverage "
+    -I ###.bam
+    -o outputdir/basename
+    -L dbsnp137.hg19.402.overlap.vcf

 ###Output files